Zondax/fvm-as-sdk/docs/resources/resources.md

 **Note:** _Please, again, be friendly! ._ :wink:

-## Do you need help with some issues with the node?  :fire::fire:
+## Do you need help with some node issues?  :fire::fire:
 Please, reach us on [Twitter](https://twitter.com/_zondax_)